Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Community-Guidelines-and-Content-Standards.md

 Compendium exists to help people create, organize, and share fictional worlds, campaigns, characters, and stories.
 These Guidelines are intended to preserve a welcoming environment for creators while maintaining clear boundaries regarding content and behavior.

 These Guidelines supplement our [Terms of Service](Terms-of-Service.md "Terms of Service – Compendium Standard Public Disclosures").
-Violations of these Guidelines may result in one or more of the penalties listed in the Terms of Service.
+Violations of these Guidelines are enforced under our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures").

 ---